Bridging the Gap Social Skills Training Programme

-Bridging the Gap’s Social Skills Therapy programme is a type of behavioural therapy designed to improve your child’s social interaction, initiation, non-verbal communication and verbal communication skills.
+Bridging the Gap’s Social Skills Training programme is designed to improve your child’s social interaction, initiation, non-verbal communication and verbal communication skills.

 We use a developmental methodology – “Social Thinking”, to help children effectively interact with others, helping them figure out the best way to think or act in a social situation.
 This helps them realise that whenever they are around others, the way they behave will affect how others think about them.
 This will train our children’s brains to understand and decipher what people around them might be thinking.
 This social thinking methodology will also teach our young learners how to create positive thoughts about themselves and others.